Welcome to the Department of Special Education

-If you are interested in taking courses this Fall, 2014 or Spring, 2015 the only option is to take them through Open University through College of Extended Studies.
+Fall 2015 classes started August 24th.
+If you are interested in taking courses this Fall, 2015 or Spring 2016 the only option is to take them through Open University through College of Extended Studies.

 Open University students will be considered by the instructor of each course and permission to take a class will be provided ONLY if there is space available.